jihoonko/elicit/README.md

 # ELiCiT: Effective and Lightweight Lossy Compression of Tensors

-This repository contains the official implementation of ELiCiT, described in the paper ELiCiT: Effective and Lightweight Lossy Compression of Tensors, Jihoon Ko, Taehyung Kwon, Jinhong Jung, and Kijung Shin, ICDM 2024 (To be appeared).
+This repository contains the official implementation of ELiCiT, described in the paper ELiCiT: Effective and Lightweight Lossy Compression of Tensors, Jihoon Ko, Taehyung Kwon, Jinhong Jung, and Kijung Shin, ICDM 2024.

 ELiCiT (**E**ffective and **L**ightweight Lossy **C**ompress**i**on of **T**ensors) is an algorithm for lossy compression of tensors.
 ELiCiT has the following advantages: